alshifa2005/thinkerhack/README.md

 emotional companion and personal assistant. a mentor well being is often neglected many peoples lack emotional support in tough times existing solutions are either costly or inpersonal

 ### The Solution
+introding echomind personalized emotional companion th

+Edit

+Preview
-introding echomind personalized emotional companion that help user track their emotion and mood provide a journal future moodmapping and comfort space secure and perzonalised experienced
+at help user track their emotion and mood provide a journal future moodmapping and comfort space secure and perzonalised experienced

 ## Technical Details
 ### Technologies/Components Used